bbenchoff/bbenchoff.github.io/pages/ThinkinController.md

 ### Backplane Connector

-A single **2x25 (50-pin) shrouded IDC header** at 2.54mm pitch carries all backplane signals via ribbon cable.
-40 signals + 10 ground returns.
-Ground placement: one GND adjacent to LED_SPI_SCK (fastest signal at ~10MHz), one GND adjacent to I2C pair, remaining ~8 grounds distributed evenly among UART signals.
+A single **2x30 (60-pin) HARTING 09185606324 shrouded IDC header** (J13) at 2.54mm pitch carries all backplane signals via ribbon cable.
+40 signals + 20 ground returns.
+The extra ground pins provide good return current paths and signal isolation.

+The signal path uses a `_BUF` suffix naming convention: PL_HD sheet has `UART_TX_0` (Zynq side), a 22Ω series resistor bridges to `UART_TX_BUF_0` (buffer/connector side) on the Backplane sheet.
+The 74LVC244 buffer takes the `_BUF` net on its A input and drives the connector.
+For RX inputs, the path is reversed: connector → buffer A input → buffer Y output → `UART_RX_0` on PL_HD.
+This keeps the two nets distinct across the series resistor, which is correct.

+Backplane sheet components: 5x 74LVC244APW,118 (U16-U19, U27, LCSC C6079) + J13 connector.
+BP_I2C_SDA bypasses the buffers (bidirectional, direct connection with 4.7kΩ pullup).

 The backplane carries **40 signals** total: